5 Questions Advisors Should Ask About OCIO Services

 - The ability to create a custom and curated strategist list tailored for each advisor.

-- The time, ability and expertise to optimize model combinations.
+- The time, ability, and expertise to create custom model combinations beyond just equal weighting.

 It simply comes down to where your business fits on the TAMP totem pole.
-The less AUM you have the more likely you will be relegated to the standard pre-built allocation set.
+The less AUM you have, the more likely you will be relegated to the standard pre-built allocation set, which isn’t necessarily a bad thing if the diligence and/or reasoning is provided.